Philippine Airlines: Livery

+A Philippine Airlines Airbus A300 in 1986 with the airlines' old livery.

 PAL liveries have undergone many incarnations.
 The first PAL aircraft bore a simple white-top, silver-bottom livery separated by solid straight cheatlines, with a small Philippine flag superimposed on the tail.
 The name "Philippine Air Lines" was superimposed on the upper forward portion of the fuselage and the PAL logo was located at the back.
 Later variants of the livery, especially on PAL jet aircraft, made use of an extended Philippine flag as cheatlines, with the PAL logo superimposed on the tail.
 By this time, the name "Philippine Airlines" was used in the livery.